Yamato-Security/hayabusa/doc/AboutRuleCreation-English.md

 ```

 This is a list of what you can specify after the pipe.
 At the moment, hayabusa does not support chaining multiple pipes together.
+String match is case sensitive when rule use following list.

 * startswith: Checks the string from the beginning
 * endswith: Checks the end of the string
 * contains: Checks if a word is contained in the data